 Thank you for your interest in dyslexia training through the Iowa Reading Research Center.
 All of the licenses we purchased for fiscal year 2017 have now been used.
 We anticipate having more licenses available for the institutes of higher education by fall of 2017.

 The 2016 Iowa General Assembly passed SF 2196, and this legislation subsequently was signed by the Governor.
 It adds requirements for teacher preparation programs to address the literacy needs of students with disabilities such as dyslexia.
-In our efforts to support undergraduate and graduate students who are trying to increase their knowledge of reading disabilities, the Iowa Reading Research Center is offering students in teacher certification, reading endorsement, or reading specialist certification programs the opportunity to earn a certificate for completing 2 hours of web training about dyslexia.
-Interested students will need to register and provide documentation they are enrolled in accredited programs in Iowa.
-Once approved, they will complete a short pretest and then be given access to the animated training modules.
+In our efforts to support undergraduate and graduate students who are trying to increase their knowledge of reading disabilities, the Iowa Reading Research Center has offered students in teacher certification, reading endorsement, or reading specialist certification programs the opportunity to earn a certificate for completing 2 hours of online training through animated training modules about dyslexia.

 Module 1.
 Dyslexia Explained